-Covered Health Care Service The Amount You Pay Network The Amount You Pay Out-of-Network What are the Limitations & Exceptions?
-Pay?
+Covered Health Care Service The Amount You Pay Network The Amount You Pay Out-of-Network What are the Limitations & Exceptions? admissions.
+If you do admissions.
+If you do not obtain prior authorization as required, you will be responsible for paying all charges and no Benefits will be paid.
+What Is the Copayment or Coinsurance You Pay?
 This May Include a Copayment, Coinsurance or Both.
+Network 20% Non-Network 40% Limited to 90 days per year.
 Does the Amount You Pay Apply to the Out-of-Pocket Limit?
 Network Yes Non-Network Yes Does the Annual Deductible Apply?
 Network Yes Non-Network Yes